bobbingwide/slog/readme.txt

 = What is provided? =

-In version 0.0.0 there are 2 routines wp-top12 provides more
+In version 0.0.1 there are 2 routines. wp-top12 provides more

 plugin    | file         | purpose